Adaptors

 First, it's important to note that OpenFn can connect to any system via HTTP, but our community has also built dozens of "adaptors" to save time & money while connecting to most commonly used digital public goods and key ICT4D systems.

 You can even run web scraping or browser automation tools with OpenFn.
-See the FAQs and Generic Data Sources for more info on how to connect to systems without custom adaptors.
 It's almost like a universal translator... 🖖

 What's an adaptor?